froggleston/freqtrade_analysis_notebook/README.md

 `pip install tqdm quantstats`

+### Docker

-This has not been tested in any docker environments, so YMMV.
+This has not been tested in any docker environments, so YMMV, but some instructions that might be useful are in [this issue](https://github.com/froggleston/freqtrade_analysis_notebook/issues/1)

 ## Installation